2023 Africa Cup of Nations final: Venue

 The final was played at Alassane Ouattara Stadium, also known as Stade Olympique d'Ebimpe, a multi-purpose stadium in northern Abidjan, the largest city in the Ivory Coast.
 It opened in October 2020 and is named for Ivorian president Alassane Ouattara.
 The stadium seats 60,000 spectators and serves as the primary home of the Ivory Coast national football team.
 It also hosts rugby and athletic events and is part of a complex that was jointly funded by the Ivorian and Chinese governments.
 During the Africa Cup of Nations, Alassane Ouattara Stadium hosted six group stage matches and one match in each of the knockout rounds.
 The stadium was announced as the host of the final in November 2022 upon the signing of a host agreement between CAF and the Ivorian government; Cameroon was the original host of the 2023 edition of the tournament but was awarded the 2021 edition following delays to their plan to host the 2019 edition.

+Match officials

+The referee appointed to oversee the final was Dahane Beida of Mauritania.
+He had overseen a group stage game and another one in the round of 16, being considered an experienced referee by the CAF.
+Beida's assistant referees were Jerson Emiliano dos Santos of Angola and Diana Chikotesha of Zambia.
+Egyptian Mahmoud Ashour was designated as the video assistant referee, with Maria Rivet of Mauritius and Mohamed Ibrahim of Sudan as assistant VAR officials.
+The fourth official was Moroccan Bouchra Karboubi, and the reserve assistant referee was Seydou Tiama of Burkina Faso.